Meet the Staff

 Koeppe, Wolfram.
 Extravagant Inventions: The Princely Furniture of the Roentgens, with contributions by Reinier Baarsen, Mechthild Baumeister, Daniela Meyer, Hans Michaelsen, Hans-Werner Pape, Tamara Rappe, Bertrand Rondot, Tamara Schechter, Achim Stiegel, and Bernd Willschied.
 New York: Metropolitan Museum of Art, 2012.

----., Art of the Royal Court: Treasures in Pietre Dure from the Palaces of Europe, edited by Anna Maria Giusti with contributions by Cristina Acidini, Rudolf Distelberger, Detlef Heikamp, Jutta Kappel, Florian Knothe, and Ian Wardropper.
+---., Art of the Royal Court: Treasures in Pietre Dure from the Palaces of Europe, edited with Anna Maria Giusti with contributions by Cristina Acidini, Rudolf Distelberger, Detlef Heikamp, Jutta Kappel, Florian Knothe, and Ian Wardropper.
 New York: Metropolitan Museum of Art, 2008.

 ---., Ed., Making Marvels.
 Science and Splendor at the Courts of Europe.
 New York: Metropolitan Museum of Art, 2019.